 Any motion having the following conditions is called a projectile motion.

-(i) Follows a parabolic path (trajectory)
+(i) Follows a parabolic path (trajectory).

 (ii) Moves under the influence of gravity.

-The projectile motion formulas applied to solve two-dimensional projectile motion problems are as follows \begin{gather*} x=(v_0\cos\theta)t+x_0\\\\y=-\frac 12 gt^2+(v_0\sin\theta)t+y_0\\\\ v_y=v_0\sin\theta-gt\\\\v_y^2-(v_0\sin\theta)^2=-2g(y-y_0)\end{gather*} In the next section, we want to know how to solve projectile motion problems in the AP physics exams using these kinematic equations.
+The projectile motion formulas applied to solve two-dimensional projectile motion problems are as follows \begin{gather*} x=(v_0\cos\theta)t+x_0\\\\y=-\frac 12 gt^2+(v_0\sin\theta)t+y_0\\\\ v_y=v_0\sin\theta-gt\\\\v_y^2-(v_0\sin\theta)^2=-2g(y-y_0)\end{gather*}

 (a) the total time the ball is in the air.